 Main Financial Planning Fact Finder Features

 • There's lots of easy-to-understand explanations and user friendly directions, so clients and prospects will fill some of them out at home, then gladly and quickly return them.
-This saves you tons of time, and helps to keep the "funnel" flowing with new prospects turning into paying clients.
+This saves you time, and helps to keep your sales "funnel" flowing with new prospects turning into paying clients.

 • They have been painstakingly formatted to be beautiful documents.

 • There is lots of white space for ease of use, note taking, and to reduce annoying clutter.

 • You can change anything you like, as they are just unprotected Word documents (without macros).

 • They are not programs, nor are they "interactive" in any way, so data you write or type into them does not magically flow into any other software program.
 That rarely works well anyway.